jandolian/game_design/barbarian.md

 > The barbarian throws his mainhand weapon at the target causing it to become disoriented and decreasing its movement speed for a short duration.
 He must retreave his weapon in order to wield it again.

 ### Haymaker:
-> Strikes the target with a powerful punch causing it to become stunned for a short duration.
+> The barbarian strikes the target with a powerful punch causing it to become stunned for a short duration.
 Can only be cast while not wielding a mainhand weapon.

 ### Overwhelming Strength:
 > The barbarian becomes enraged after taking multiple strikes in a row causing him to increase the amount of physical damage he deals.